empirical-soft/command-interpreter/README.md

 Command Interface was created for adding a way to query state in microservices, like getting the list of outstanding orders in a trading system.

 This library requires Boost's lexical cast and preprocessor macros.
-Also, the registered functions cannot be non-static member functions.